timescale/docs/cloud/service-operations/database-parameters/customize-configuration.md

 case, the button reads `Apply changes and restart`.

 A confirmation dialog is displayed which indicates whether a restart is required.
-Click `Confirm` to apply the changes (and restart if necessary).
+Click `Confirm` to apply the changes, and restart if necessary.

 <img class="main-content__illustration"
 src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-settings-confirm.png"